tisuela/CourseCake/README.md

 ## UC Irvine -- Zot your courses easier and responsibly
-CourseCake was inspired to make it easier to develop tools like AntPlanner and Antscoper, and promote a responsible use of WebSoc by not abusing its resources.
+The motivation of CourseCake is to make it easier to develop tools like AntPlanner and Antscoper, and promote a responsible use of WebSoc by not abusing its resources.

 All of the latest scraped data is stored in a local database, which avoids congesting WebSoc and allows successful requests even when WebSoc is down.

-Endpoints that do query WebSoc are ratelimited and follow usage rates similar to other UCI Irvine course helper wesbites.
+Endpoints that do directly query WebSoc are ratelimited and follow usage rates similar to other UCI Irvine course helper wesbites.